Matt182/comments_task/README.md

 ## Usage example
--composer update
+- composer update
--edit config.php file with your configs of data base -php prepareDb.php
+- edit config.php file with your configs of data base
+- php prepareDb.php
--have fun :)
+- have fun :)